-The Company undertakes sales and purchase transactions in foreign currencies, and therefore is subject to gains and losses due to fluctuations in the foreign currencies.
+The Company undertakes sales and purchase transactions including aircraft maintenance cost, lease payments, crew training and certain operating costs, in foreign currencies, and therefore is subject to gains and losses due to fluctuations in the foreign currencies.
 Changes in the value of the Canadian dollar relative to the United States dollar could have a negative effect on the profitability of the Company.
-For the year ended December 31, 2013, Cargojet had net expense exposure to the United States dollar of approximately U.S. \$39 million and to the Euro of approximately €1 million.
-To the extent that Cargojet does not adequately hedge its foreign exchange risk, changes in the exchange rate between the Canadian dollar and the United States dollar may have a material adverse effect on Cargojet's business, results of operations or financial condition.
+For the year ended December 31, 2014, the Company had net expense exposure to the United States dollar of approximately U.S. \$39 million and to the Euro of approximately €1 million.
+As of the date of this AIF, we are exposed to fluctuations in the US-dollar exchange rate relating to 4 Boeing 767-300 aircraft purchase agreements.
+The purchase of our Boeing aircraft is financed by funds drawn in Canadian dollars; however, the aircraft are paid for in U.S. funds at the date of each aircraft delivery.
+To the extent that the Company does not adequately hedge its foreign exchange risk, changes in the exchange rate between the Canadian dollar and the United States dollar may have a material adverse effect on the Company's business, results of operations or financial condition.